 Regardless of whether it is the distillate in your Seed & Smith Dart pod or an extract type in our array of concentrates, we believe in the, “Gold in, Gold out,” mentality when it comes to our extraction processes.
 We take great pride in our cannabis extraction processes that results in a full flavor profile, great taste, and strain specific terpenes in each batch on concentrate.

 During our cannabis extraction process, the full spectrum terpenes are removed at a critical point during the harvesting process to protect the terpenes from any degradation.
 Isolating these terpenes at this point is vital to the taste and experience you receive when consuming Seed & Smith concentrates.
 Regardless of what form your cannabis comes in, it should be 100% cannabis derived.
 No botanical terpenes, no harmful artificial solvents, and zero compromise when it comes to producing premium concentrates – that’s the Seed & Smith difference and a standard we live by.

 The Future of Extractions

 The natural cycle of technology is innovation followed by efficiency.
 We predict the same cycle in the cannabis industry.
 New methods will emerge and old ones will become safer, more efficient, and less expensive.
 The world is moving towards more environmentally friendly ways of production no matter the industry, and this can be seen in the cannabis industry as well.

-Some of these novel extraction processes include ultrasound technology, hydrodynamic extractions, and even using bees as an extraction tool!
-The general sentiment around the cannabis industry has been that companies are moving towards more custom extraction processes, allowing the preservation of terpenes and bioavailability in their concentrates.
+Some of these novel cannabis extraction processes include ultrasound technology, hydrodynamic extractions, and even using bees as an cannabis extraction tool!
+The general sentiment around the cannabis industry has been that companies are moving towards more custom cannabis extraction processes, allowing the preservation of terpenes and bioavailability in their concentrates.
 It’s an exciting time for anyone in the cannabis industry, whether you are a grower, processor, or consumer!